mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 ### User Requirements and Expectations
 - An intuitive and easy to navigate game interface
+- A fun and educational gameplay experience with feedback on word and number game solutions
-- Ability to quickly find game rules or start the game
+- Ability to quickly find game rules, view the score leaderboard, or start the game
+- Ability to personalise the game by entering a player name
+- Score tracking during the game and feedback if a top ten score is achieved
+- Clear feedback on any input errors during gameplay and how to proceed
+- Ability to have their name and score added to the leaderboard if a top ten score is achieved

 ### User Stories
-I have divided my user stories into prospective customers, existing customers, and site owners, as each of these users will have a distinct set of needs and goals.
+I have divided my user stories into users and the site owner, as each of these users will have a distinct set of needs and goals.

 #### Users
 1. As a user, I want...